rishav21556/shivadhesh/README.md

 5. **Order Management**: Create a system for managing and tracking orders, including order placement, status updates, and order history for both users and administrators.

 6. **User Authentication**: Implement user authentication and authorization mechanisms to ensure secure access to user-specific features such as order history, wishlists, and account settings.

-7. **Admin Dashboard**: Develop an intuitive and powerful admin dashboard that enables administrators to manage products, orders, user accounts, and other relevant aspects of the website.

 ## Project Structure